jonas-kell/bachelor-thesis-documents/SEQUENCE_OF_EVENTS.md

 -   [x] Get the ImageNet training data into a usable form
     -   [x] reduce from 1000 classes to 100 classes
     -   [x] get formatted to be able to train a model in a efficient manner
+    -   [ ] Seeding and seed logging for training
+    -   [ ] add top 3/5 accuracy to results
 -   [x] implement a (vision-) transformer architecture after the [DINO](https://github.com/facebookresearch/dino) implementation (`vision_transformer.py`)

     -   [x] play with parameters, but most likely use the `vit_tiny` version